Classes and Objects

 Another built-in class we have interacted with in the previous exercises is string.
 The string class defines a set of rules on how a list of characters should behave.

-With following line of code, we created a string object called name using the rules defined in the string class:
+With the following line of code, we created a string object called name using the rules defined in the string class:

 string name = "Patrick";